 Bachelor's Degree Programs in Sound Engineering

 Sound engineers set up and operate the audio electronic equipment used for concerts, television broadcasts, recording studios, theaters and more.
 Learn about the curriculum of a sound engineering bachelor's degree program, and find out if it is available online.
 Get more info about career options for sound engineers.
-Schools offering Biology degrees can also be found in these popular choices.

 Are Bachelor's Degrees Offered in Sound Engineering?